• Home

 High Beta-Glucuronidase and Detoxification

-We hear so much about the need for taking probiotics and how gut bacteria contribute to better gut health, but we hear very little about beta-glucuronidase.
+We hear so much about how healthy gut bacteria contribute to better gut health, and the benefits of prebiotics and probiotics.

-Beta-glucuronidase is important for proper digestion and in particular phase 2 of liver detoxification.
 If your levels are out of balance it can affect your ability to detoxify estrogen and other hormones, as well as environmental toxins.

 What Is Beta-Glucuronidase and How Does It Impact Your Health?